abreits/ngx-signal-buckets/projects/ngx-signal-buckets/README.md

 // Example of a signal bucket
 @Injectable({ providedIn: 'root' }) class MySignalBucket extends SignalBucket {
-  defaultPersistence = MyCystomPersistence; // optional, defaults to LocalStoragePersistence
+  override protected defaultPersistence = MyCystomPersistence; // optional, defaults to LocalStoragePersistence

   // list of persisted signals is defined and initialized here property1 = this.persistedSignal('initialValue', 'id');